cfengine/documentation/concept/components.markdown

 * cf-report - This generates summary and other reports in a variety of formats for export or integration with other systems.

-* cf-know - This agent can generate an ISO standard Topic Map from a number of promises about system knowledge.
-It is used for rendering documentation as a 'semantic web'.

 ### CFEngine Architecture

 CFEngine operates autonomously in a network, under your guidance.